CoryMcCartan/website/content/projects/president-2020/index.md

 outcomes, at the state level and nationally.
 Click the button above to randomly simulate a possible election outcome.

+### All the possible outcomes

+<section id="histogram"></section>

+The histogram above shows the distribution of electoral votes that the model is currently predicting.
+The wide range of possible outcomes reflects the inherent uncertainty in predicting elections.
+The fact that small numbers of votes can flip a state from one candidate to another, along with all of that state's electoral votes, means that this distribution is very spiky, unlike a normal bell curve.

 # How the odds have changed